ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 What are Classes and Objects?
 -----------------------------

-In Java, a **class** is used to define a new data type (classify something).
+In Java, a **class** is used to define a new **abstract data type** (classify something).
 The class defines what objects of the class need to know (attributes or instance variables) and do (behaviors or methods).
 A class is the formal implementation, or blueprint, of the attributes and behaviors of an object.

 There are many classes that are part of the Java language, but you only have to know a few of these for the AP CS A exam (``String``, ``Math``, ``System``, ``ArrayList``).